BaggiTRX/tronsr-template/COMMUNITY_PLAN.md

 ## Community Support Plan

+REWARD FOR VOTE SR BAGGI:

+As a Tron Super Representative candidate, we are currently earning rewards as a percentage of our share of the overall vote.
+Once elected and producing blocks for the blockchain, we will be earning 32 TRX per block produced.

+We are now rewarding our voters at the rate of 0.000050 TRX per vote.
+This means for every 20,000 votes cast for Segrith1 (BAGGI.CO), the voter will receive 1 TRX per election cycle.
+There is a new election cycle every 6 hours, so 20,000 votes will net 4 TRX per day.

+6 hours advance notice will be given when this advertised rate changes.

+Our reward will airdrop every 6 hours UTC.

 Baggi seeks to fairly distribute the rewards of the Nodes it operates.

 In keeping with our core beliefs, a simple 80-10-10 model will be observed.